The Film4Climate initiative is dedicated to greening the silver screen.

 Photo Credit: Eric Mann

 The winners were announced at the United Nations Climate Conference (COP22) at a day celebrating the power of youth, cinema and the creative industries to generate climate action and tackle climate change.

 Youth from around the Planet submitted their Film4Climate stories in a global call for climate action.
 Emotional, powerful, solutions-orientated films to inspire individuals, organizations and world leaders to take action on climate change, and build a greener future.

 Who are these young filmmakers?
 What inspired them to tell a story on this global issue and share it with the world?
-In order to better understand their background, willing, and expectations, Connect4Climate presents you a series of interviews with some of the Film4Climate Global Video Competition winners.
-Click on the image to meet the Film4Climate filmmakers.
+To better understand their background, willing, and expectations, Connect4Climate presents you a series of interviews with some of the Film4Climate Global Video Competition winners.